cURL example

 cURL example for file URL uploads

-cURL is the fastest way to validate that your API key, multipart request, expiry value, and JSON response mapping work before adding application code.
+cURL is the fastest way to validate that your API key, multipart request, visibility field, and JSON response mapping work before adding application code.

 curl file uploadmultipart/form-dataBearer authterminal test